Diagnose Lymphedema

 Vascular ultrasound: precise diagnostics

-We combine clinical examination with ultrasound and – if necessary – further imaging.
-This allows us to reliably differentiate lymphedema from
+We combine the clinical examination with ultrasound and—if necessary—additional imaging.
+This allows us to reliably distinguish lymphedema from lipedema, venous disease or organ-related conditions.

 Vascular medicine meets dermatology

-Many vascular diseases first become noticeable on the skin – through swelling, discoloration, or visible veins.
-In the Derma Medical Clinic, vascular medicine and dermatology therefore complement each other perfectly.
+Many vascular conditions first become noticeable on the skin—through swelling, color changes or visible veins.
+At Derma Medical Clinic, vascular medicine and dermatology therefore complement each other perfectly.

 Everything under one roof